haquanq-frontendmentor/recipe-page/README.md

-## Frontend Mentor - Recipe page solution
+## Frontend Mentor - Recipe Page Solution

 This is a solution to the [Recipe page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.